 Review these important websites before you plan your travel for up-to-date requirements:

 The Government of Canada announced that effective November 21 all travellers entering Canada must submit their information through ArriveCAN electronically prior to boarding their flight.
 For more information, please visit here.

-Depending on where you are entering Canada, you will need to meet any provincial and federal requirements demonstrating you have a plan for your self-isolation once at your final destination in Canada.
+Depending on where you are entering Canada, you will need to meet the provincial and federal requirements demonstrating that you have a plan for your self-isolation once at your final destination in Canada.

 - If you are entering the province of Alberta directly from an international location, learn more about the Alberta Self-Isolation Plan requirements here: https://www.alberta.ca/covid-19-travel-advice.aspx#toc-0.

 - If you are entering Alberta after arriving in another Canadian province, please review any requirements through that province.
 If you cannot easily locate that information online, contact the ISS advising team at email@example.com.

 The University of Calgary has created a quarantine information webpage to help students know the steps of what to do before, during and after their arrival in Canada.

 Accommodation Arrangements for Self-Isolation

 Whether you're planning to live on-campus in Residence Services, or off-campus in a privately arranged apartment or house, you’ll need a plan if any self-isolation is required before you arrive in Canada.